danimaaz/NBA-Injury-Analysis-2013-2019/README.md

 ## Hypothesis

 Being an avid NBA fan over the past 10 years (Go Knicks!), the eye test tells me that injuries are indeed on the rise.
 To me, it feels like an important player is getting injured every other week.
-When I was younger, important players seemed to rarely get injured and injuries were viewed more as like 'freak accident'.
-Additionally, the league pace of the league has also increased significantly over the past 10 years due to the rise of 'small ball' strategies (teams opting to play the smaller and quicker players).
+When I was younger, important players seemed to rarely get injured and severe injuries were usually considered to be 'freak accidents'.
+Additionally, the pace of the league has also increased significantly over the past 10 years due to the rise of 'small ball' strategies (teams opting to play the smaller and quicker players).
 Since teams are playing a lot faster than they have before, I do suspect that many injuries can be attributed to the tough 82 game schedule.
 Also, the eye test tells me that the most severe injuries seem to happen when players are in the middle of a rough patch in the team's schedule.
 Since more players are expected to run more each game, a week with 4-5 games can be incredibly taxing on a player.
-Thus I do expect that we will see a strong correlation between the average ACWR of players and severity of injuries.
+Thus, I do expect that we will see a strong correlation between the average ACWR of players and the severity of injuries.